hzmmohamed/config/notes.md

 Other features to add:
 - Add widget to show both the current power configuration (balance, balance_power, etc.) and the cpu governor and the cpu frequency
 - Add the ability to disable lidswitch close action in an ad hoc way, for situations where I'd like to the keep the computer running after closing the lid
-- Sleep then hibernate after duration + Hibernate right away if battery under threshold ---> solution: https://gist.github.com/mattdenner/befcf099f5cfcc06ea04dcdd4969a221
+- Hibernate right away if battery under threshold ---> solution: https://gist.github.com/mattdenner/befcf099f5cfcc06ea04dcdd4969a221

-- Wrap chromium and electron apps with `wrapProgram` and add flags `--enable-features=UseOzonePlatform`
+- [Not Needed] Wrap chromium and electron apps with `wrapProgram` and add flags `--enable-features=UseOzonePlatform`
 - Nvidia support
 - second display support + Kanshi
 - virtualbox + windows vm + ubuntu vm